State halts work on expanded arrest authority for Chickaloon tribal officers

 During the town hall meeting last month, some community members expressed concern about how the state planned to provide oversight and the potential for tribal policing power to expand beyond the limited parameters covered by the proposed state agreement.

-McDaniel said there is no set time period for the commisioner's decision to be reviewed.
+McDaniel said there is no set time period for the commissioner's decision to be reviewed.